Anypodetos/qonvert/README.md

 # Qonvert
-Qonvert is available on <a href="https://play.google.com/store/apps/details?id=org.tessoft.qonvert">Google Play</a>, <a href="https://qonvert.en.uptodown.com/android">Uptodown</a> and <a href="https://apkpure.com/de/qonvert/org.tessoft.qonvert">APKPure</a>.
+Qonvert is available on <a href="https://play.google.com/store/apps/details?id=org.tessoft.qonvert">Google Play</a> and <a href="https://qonvert.en.uptodown.com/android">Uptodown</a>.
 It is free, contains no ads, collects or shares no personal data, and needs no special permissions.

 * Practically unlimited size and precision
 * Converting between bases 2 to 36